-In the world of bodybuilding , understanding and being able to assess your maximum strength is essential to adapt your training program .
-The “ 1RM ”, or one repetition maximum, represents the maximum weight that an individual can lift for a single complete lift without assistance.
-This indicator is crucial for bodybuilding practitioners looking to progress effectively.
-Let’s see together how you can calculate your 1RM accurately to adjust your workload and better target your sports goals.
+In the world of bodybuilding , understanding and being able to assess your maximum strength is essential for adapting your training program .
+The “ 1RM ,” or one repetition maximum, represents the maximum weight an individual can lift in a single complete unassisted lift.
+This metric is crucial for bodybuilders looking to progress effectively.
+Let’s take a look at how you can accurately calculate your 1RM to adjust your workload and better target your fitness goals.

 What is 1RM and why is it important?